SAP-samples/cap-local-development-workshop/exercises/04/README.md

 In the previous exercise we created the "milton" user and gave them the "backoffice" role which allowed them to perform `WRITE` semantic operations on books.
 Let's define an event that should be emitted when a book is deleted.

-👉 First, declare that by adding a [custom event definition] "bookremoved" to the service, next to the `entity` definition for `Books` in `srv/ex01-service.cds`:
+👉 First, declare that by adding a [custom event definition] "bookremoved" to the service in `srv/ex01-service.cds`:

 ```cds
 ...